 Any solar panel system is only as efficient as its weakest part.
-The importance of inverters is often overlooked during the build.
+The importance of inverters is often overlooked during the design stage.
 Here’s our quick guide to getting the best out of them.

-A decent solar energy inverter is an essential part of your panel set up. it’s an intelligent piece of kit that connects to your system and should be placed where you can easily get at it.
+A good quality solar energy inverter is an essential part of your panel set up. it’s an intelligent piece of kit that connects to your system and should be placed where you can easily get at it.
 It has two jobs:

 There are different ways to achieve this and advantages for each approach.
 (We go in to the technical detail below.)

 Most inverters now have internet connection capability, so you can keep an eye on your system using apps or web browsers, even when you’re away.
 The technology also raises awareness of your energy usage, encouraging you to be more sustainable, and save more money.

 Inverters are often fitted in people’s lofts.
 This makes life easy for installers, but can dramatically affect system performance.
 At Naked Solar, we strongly recommend they are sited in a cooler place.
 The extreme heat in a loft, especially on a day that you’re asking the inverter to work its hardest, further raising its operating temperature, will shorten the life of your inverter and reduce the amount of energy it can generate.
 Inverters also have a display on the front which will let you know if the system is working OK.
 If it’s hidden away in the loft you might not realise there’s a problem until you go and get the Christmas decorations out.

 Below, we go into detail about inverters – some people like it.
 If you want, you can just trust we’re not telling porkies, skip all this and get in touch instead.
 But if you insist…